Đoan Hoang Curtis

 LONG BIO

 Đoan Hoàng Curtis (née Hoàng Niên Thục-Đoan, also known as Doan Hoang) was born in the former Republic of (South) Vietnam to a South Vietnamese Air Force major from Saigon and a Mekong Delta socialite.
-Airlifted from Saigon during its fall in April 1975 at just three years old, Đoan was raised in Kentucky where her interest in documenting her family's war experience emerged early—writing her first book about their escape at age 9, creating her first war documentary at 12, and beginning family genealogy work at 13.
+Airlifted from Saigon during its fall in April 1975 at just three years old, Đoan was raised in Kentucky where her interest in documenting her family's war experience emerged early—writing her first book about their escape at the Fall of Saigon at age 9, creating her first war documentary at 12, and beginning oral history work on her family at 13.

 In 1996, Đoan was interviewed for V's (formerly Eve Ensler's) "The Vagina Monologues," becoming a subject in the play.
-By 1998, she joined V/Ensler as an early co-founding board member of VDay, a non-profit that has raised over $120 million for anti-violence organizations worldwide. Đoan was actively involved with feminist and activist groups including the Guerrilla Girls, Bluestockings Bookstore, and Franklin Furnace.
+By 1998, she joined V/Ensler as an early co-founding board member of VDay, a non-profit that has raised over $120 million for anti-violence organizations worldwide. Đoan was actively involved with art organizations, feminist, activist and meditation groups.

 From 2010-2012, Đoan toured Spain and Vietnam with "Oh, Saigon" as a featured artist for the US Department of State.
 Her work has been featured on international media outlets including BBC World Service, NPR, and EiTB in Spain.
 Oh, Saigon is taught in university courses worldwide, including classes led by Pulitzer Prize winner Viet Thanh Nguyen at USC and Vietnam War scholar Marilyn B. Young at NYU.